 In addition to the YCS major, you can complete a minor or certificate program that complements your studies.

-Students interested in furthering their education in Kinesiology and Health are encouraged to choose a specialization.
+If you are interested in furthering your education in kinesiology and health, you are encouraged to choose a specialization.
 The Department of Kinesiology and Health Education offers seven specializations.
 For details, please visit our KHE Specializations page.